acquia/waterwheel.js/README.md

   - `base`: The base path for your Drupal instance.
 All request paths will be built from this base.
   - `resources`: A JSON object that represents the resources available to `waterwheel`.
   - `oauth`: An object containing information required for fetching and refreshing OAuth Bearer tokens.
 The [Simple OAuth](https://www.drupal.org/project/simple_oauth) module is recommended for this.
+    - `grant_type`: The type of [OAuth 2 grant](https://tools.ietf.org/html/rfc6749#section-4.3).
+Currently `password` is the only supported value.
+    - `client_id`: The ID of your client.
+    - `client_secret`: The secret of your client.
+    - `username`: The user's username.
+    - `password`: The user's password.
   - `timeout`: How long an HTTP request should idle for before being canceled.
   - `accessCheck`: indicates whether authentication should be used.
 Possible values are `true` and `false`.
   - `jsonapiPrefix`: If you have overridden the JSON API prefix, specify it here and Waterwheel will use this over the default of `jsonapi`.
   - `validation`: A boolean that defaults to `true`.
 If set to false, every request will ignore any existing OAuth information, allowing you to make *requests without any authentication*.
+If you have an _open_ API, than the [OAuth module](https://www.drupal.org/project/simple_oauth) is not needed.

 Supplying the `resources` object is equivalent to calling `.populateResources()` but does not incur an HTTP request, and alleviates the need to call `.populateResources()` prior to making any requests.
 You can fetch this object by calling `waterwheel.fetchResources()`.

 ### Populate `waterwheel` resources

 If you are supplying a resources object when `waterwheel` is instantiated, you do not need to use `.populateResources()` to fetch the resources prior to making any subsequent API calls.
 Waterwheel will fetch your Swagger (OpenAPI) document and attempt to automatically parse and create resources for you.
-Waterwheel.js currently expects the [Waterwheel Drupal module](https://www.drupal.org/project/waterwheel) to be installed and enabled, however, the intent is to remove that dependency, by adding the necessary functionality to Drupal core, making that separate module ​_obsolete_​.
+Waterwheel.js currently expects the [OpenAPI ](https://www.drupal.org/project/openapi) module to be installed and enabled, however, the intent is to remove that dependency, by adding the necessary functionality to Drupal core, making that separate module ​_obsolete_​.

 ```javascript
 waterwheel.populateResources('http://test.dev/swagger.json')